 In GA4, Goals have been replaced by Conversions, which are action events tracked by your Analytics and marked as being important.
-GA4 Conversions do not have conversion rates as a metric, although a similar measurement can be calculated using an external reporting service such as Google Data Studio.14
+GA4 Conversions do not have conversion rates as a metric, although a similar measurement can be calculated using an external reporting service such as Google Looker Studio.14

 In addition, Universal Analytics Goals that were completed multiple times by the same user in the same Session were only counted once.
 In GA4, Conversions are tracked every time they occur, regardless of whether they’re activated by the same user or during the same Session.
 This may result in much higher Conversion counts compared to Goals.
 It is possible to change this behaviour, but it requires manually adjusting the way GA4 counts certain Conversions.15

 Ecommerce tracking in GA4 is handled rather differently than in Universal Analytics, which may result in additional setup work from your developers and marketing team.
 Google is officially recommending that website administrators keep ecommerce tracking for both UA and GA4 in place until the changeover, so that data from both sources can be used for both robust reporting and troubleshooting.16